-Get involved: If you are interested in any of the topics above, please click the pink button above.
+Get involved: If you are interested in the Cities Programme, please click the pink button above.

 Cities are where health, wealth and quality of life inequalities are most keenly felt.
 They are on the frontline of climate impacts, they are where we generate most waste and consume most resources.
 The buildings and infrastructure of our cities can contribute to these problems or they can provide solutions.

 The Cities Programme was first launched in early 2017 following the UKGBC Sustainable Cities Leadership Summit.
 It brings together diverse but linked activities, all designed to support a single purpose: to unleash productive new partnerships between city policy makers and progressive businesses in the built environment sector which catalyse the delivery of genuinely sustainable places.